 The Company has investments in various subsidiaries with Euro functional currencies.
 As a result, the Company is exposed to the risk of fluctuations between the Euro and U.S. dollar exchange rates.
-As part of its risk management program, the Company issued €1.1 billion senior notes, and designated the debt instruments as a net investment hedge of its Euro denominated subsidiaries.
-The hedge is re-assessed each quarter to confirm that the designated equity balance at the beginning of each period continues to equal or exceed 80% of the outstanding balance of the Euro debt instrument and that all the critical terms of the hedging instrument and the hedged net investment continue to match.
+As part of its risk management program, the Company designated its €1.1 billion senior note debt instruments ("Euro notes") as a net investment hedge (the "hedge") of its Euro denominated subsidiaries.
+The hedge effectiveness is re-assessed each quarter to confirm that the designated equity balance at the beginning of each period continues to equal or exceed 80% of the outstanding balance of the Euro debt instrument and that all the critical terms of the hedging instrument and the hedged net investment continue to match.
 If the hedge is highly effective, the change in the debt balance related to foreign exchange fluctuations is recorded in accumulated other comprehensive loss in the consolidated balance sheets.

-The U.S. dollar value of the Euro notes increased by \$54 million in 2023 due to change in foreign exchange rates.
-The Company concluded that the hedge was highly effective and recorded an increase to accumulated other comprehensive loss for the year ended December 31, 2023.
+The U.S. dollar value of the Euro notes decreased by \$75 million in 2024 due to change in foreign exchange rates.
+The Company concluded that the hedge was highly effective and recorded a decrease to accumulated other comprehensive loss for the year ended December 31, 2024.